ballerina-platform/ballerina-distribution/examples/udp-client/udp_client.md

 # UDP client - Send/Receive datagram

-The UDP Client is used to send data to a specific remote host using the UDP protocol.
-This sample demonstrates how to send a datagram to a remote server and print the echoed response.
+Ballerina UDP client can be used to interact with a service served over UDP protocol.
+It is used to connect and send data to a specific remote host.
+Use this client to establish low latency connections for time critical transmissions where data loss is acceptable.

 ::: code udp_client.bal :::